 |Date||Download Speed (Mbps)||Upload Speed (Mbps)||Ping (ms)|

 With US Mobile’s new unlimited plans (Basic and Premium), data speeds are slowed after a threshold.
 That’s 30GB for Unlimited Basic and 100GB for Unlimited Premium.

 In the past, US Mobile marketed unlimited plans as “uncapped and unthrottled.”
 They’re no longer offered.

 My test of US Mobile focused on the ways people most frequently use their phones: calls, texts and data.
 However, there are several additional features with US Mobile that are worth mentioning.

-- International data: Unlimited plan subscribers get up to 10GB of high-speed roaming, and international data packs are available for other users to purchase.
+- International data: Unlimited Premium subscribers get up to 10GB of high-speed roaming, and international data packs are available for other users to purchase.